-Many approximation algorithms for set cover and its extensions give approximation ratios as a function of $m$, the total number of constraints: e.g., it is known that the greedy algorithm has approximation ratio $(1 - o(1)) \ln m$ \cite{slavik}.
+Many approximation algorithms for set cover and its extensions give approximation ratios as a function of the total number of constraints $m$: e.g., the greedy algorithm has approximation ratio $(1 - o(1)) \ln m$~\cite{slavik}.
 We often prefer a \emph{scale-free} approximation ratio, that does not depend on the problem size but only on its structural properties.
-Two cases that are of particular interest are when the matrix $A$ is \emph{row-sparse} (a bounded number of variables per constraint) or \emph{column-sparse} (each variable appears in a bounded number of constraints).
-We will be concerned solely with the column-sparse setting in this paper.
-The row-sparse setting, which generalizes problems such as vertex cover, typically leads to very different types of algorithms than the column-sparse setting.
+Two cases of particular interest are when the matrix $A$ is \emph{row-sparse} (each constraint involves a bounded number variables); or \emph{column-sparse} (each variable appears in a bounded number of constraints.)
+In this paper, we will be concerned solely with the column-sparse setting; this corresponds to set-cover instances where each set is small.
+The row-sparse setting, which generalizes problems such as vertex cover, typically leads to very different types of algorithms.

-Two common parameters used to measure the column sparsity of such systems are the maximum $l_0$ and $l_1$ norms of the columns; that is,
+Two important parameters used to measure the column sparsity of such systems are the maximum $\ell_0$ and $\ell_1$-norms of the columns; that is,